 Who we are and what do we do...

 An adult theatre group was established in 2007 performing classics such as ‘Hobson’s Choice’, 'Pride and Prejudice', and ‘Much Ado About Nothing’.
-Awards for the Theatre Company include: Best Director at the Haverhill Drama Festival 2013, Adjudicators Award at Haverhill Festival 2013 and Best Drama at the National Operatic & Dramatic Association in 2011.
-Today it has 30 members who perform at least two productions a year.
+Awards for the Theatre Company include: Best Director at the Haverhill Drama Festival, the Adjudicators Award at Haverhill Festival and Best Drama at the National Operatic & Dramatic Association.
+Today it has hundreds of members who perform at least three productions a year.
 The Theatre Group over the last few years has been tackling different pieces of drama including 'Stepping Out', tap dancing and all, as well as 'Bouncers-The Viva Remix'.
-The group have now started taking on musicals and the awards are building up with 'Abigail's Party', performed in June 2015, being awarded Best Play, at the annual National Operatic and Dramatic Association awards.
+The group have now started taking on musicals too.

 And Viva has branched out into other areas as well such as after school drama clubs and accredited arts training such as LAMDA (London Academy of Music and Dramatic Arts) and the Arts Award.